Christian faith groups

 On 1999-FEB-6, the Inter-religious and International Federation for

 World Peace was formed.
-Its mission is "to implement a system
+Its mission is:

 through which the highest expressions of religious wisdom are brought to